Strict stability of extension types: Introduction

 \subsection{Contribution}

-Our contribution consists in applying the splitting mentioned in~\Cref{ssec:strict-stab} to the extension type formers in simplicial HoTT so as to make them strictly stable under pullback.
-We are working \wrt~to just one fixed universe.
+Our contribution consists in applying a splitting mentioned as in~\cite{voevodsky2014c,LW15,Awo18,StrRep} to the extension type formers in simplicial HoTT so as to make them strictly stable under pullback.
+This is Theorem~\ref{thm:coh-ext}.
+We are working with respect to to just one fixed universe.
 Furthermore, the shapes are taken to be fibrant as well.
-This simplifies the setting on a technically level while retaining its applicability to the class of models of the form $\sE := \E^{\Simplex^{\Op}}$ for a TTMT $\E$.
+This simplifies the setting on a technical level while retaining its applicability to the class of models of the form $\sE := \E^{\Simplex^{\Op}}$ for a type-theoretic model topos (TTMT) $\E$, and beyond \cite{rasekh2025}.

-The work presented here is also to be found as~\cite[Chapter~6]{jw-phd} of the author's doctoral dissertation under the supervision of Thomas Streicher at TU Darmstadt, Germany.
+An earlier version of the present text is to be found as~\cite[Chapter~6]{jw-phd} of the author's doctoral dissertation under the supervision of Thomas Streicher at TU Darmstadt, Germany.